Solomon (magister militum): First tenure in Africa

 Before the expedition sailed from Constantinople, Solomon was named as one of the nine commanders of the foederati regiments.
-He is not mentioned in Procopius's narrative during the subsequent campaign, but he probably participated in the decisive Battle of Ad Decimum on 13 September 533, which opened the road for the Vandal capital of Carthage.
+He is not mentioned in Procopius's narrative during the subsequent campaign, but he likely participated in the decisive Battle of Ad Decimum on 13 September 533, which opened the road for the Vandal capital of Carthage.
 Following the capture of Carthage, Belisarius sent Solomon back to Constantinople to inform Emperor Justinian I (r.
 527–565) of the campaign's progress.
 Solomon remained in the capital until the spring of 534, when Justinian sent him back to Africa to recall Belisarius and replace him as supreme military commander of the new praetorian prefecture of Africa (magister militum Africae).
 Belisarius's departure coincided with a general uprising of the Berber tribes of the interior, before the Byzantines had time to strengthen their hold on the province.
 As a result, Belisarius left most of his privately raised bucellarii behind, and Emperor Justinian sent additional reinforcements.
 Soon (sometime in autumn of 534) Emperor Justinian also invested Solomon with the civil office of praetorian prefect as well, replacing the aged Archelaus.

 In the meantime, the Berbers had invaded Byzacena and defeated the local Byzantine garrison, killing its commanders, Aigan and Rufinus.
 After diplomatic entreaties over the winter failed, and with his forces bolstered to some 18,000 men (as estimated by Charles Diehl) following the arrival of reinforcements, in spring 535 Solomon led his troops into Byzacena.
 The Berbers, under their chiefs Cutzinas, Esdilasas, Iourphouthes and Mesidinissas had encamped at a location called Mammes.
 Solomon attacked them there and defeated them.
-The Byzantine army returned to Carthage, but there news came that the Berbers, reinforced, had again attacked and overrun Byzacena.
+The Byzantine army returned to Carthage, but news came that the Berbers, reinforced, had again attacked and overrun Byzacena.
 Solomon immediately marched out and met them at Mount Bourgaon, where the Berbers had erected a fortified camp and awaited his attack.
 Solomon divided his forces and sent 1,000 men to attack the Berbers from behind, scoring a decisive victory: the Berbers broke and scattered, suffering great casualties.
 Those who survived fled to Numidia, where they joined the forces of Iaudas, the leader of the tribes of Mount Aurasium.
 With Byzacena secured, and urged by his own Berber allies Massonas and Ortaias, Solomon now turned to Numidia.
 He cautiously advanced to Aurasium and challenged Iaudas to battle, but after three days, distrusting the loyalty of his allies, Solomon returned his army to the plains.
 He left part of the army to keep watch on the Berbers and established a series of fortified posts along the roads linking Byzacena with Numidia.
-Solomon then spent the winter preparing a new expedition against Aurasium and also against the Berbers of Sardinia, but his designs were interrupted by a major army mutiny in spring 536.
+Solomon then spent the winter preparing a new expedition against Aurasium and also against the Berbers of Sardinia, but his designs were interrupted by a major army mutiny in the Spring of 536.